ccollicutt/ccollicutt.github.io/_posts/2020-07-20-vsphere-7-with-kubernetes-nsxt-3.md

 title: vSphere 7 with Kubernetes and NSXT 3.0
 categories:
 header_image: "/img/v7wk8s-1.jpg"
-summary: "Deploy Kubernetes with vSphere 7 and NSXT 3.0"
+summary: "Get k8s dial tone on vSphere!"

 ---

 # {{ page.title }}

 Kuberenetes is a commodity.
 There I said it.
 Sure, I work in the [Tanzu business unit of VMware](https://tanzu.vmware.com/), and we heavily value Kubernetes, as does VMware overall.
 VMware is a massive contributor to upstream Kubernetes--see [Cluster API](https://github.com/kubernetes-sigs/cluster-api) for example, and, well, there's the whole Kubernetes-built-into-vsphere thing.
+But we are also very interested in what happens AFTER you have Kubernetes.

 At VMware we make it easy to get Kubernetes dial tone so that you can get to the good stuff, the important stuff: deploying applications.
 Dial tone is the easy part, writing new apps quickly and getting them running in production...that's hard.
 With that said, the majority of Tanzu's focus is on what you do *after* you have Kubernetes, and of course getting apps in production.